csinrn/CCACS_Final/README.md

 Using Raspberry Pi, AWS, Node.js and HTML.
 This repository stores the front and backend code.

 ## Run the code
-Clone the repository, install npm and node, run the following command to execute the code
+Clone the repository, install npm and node, run the following commands to execute the code

 ```
 npm install